Analysis of learning a flow-based generative model from limited sample complexity: Conclusion

 \section{Conclusion}

 We conduct a tight end-to-end asymptotic analysis of estimating and sampling a binary Gaussian mixture using a flow-based generative model, when the flow is parametrized by a shallow auto-encoder.
 We provide sharp closed-form characterizations for the trained weights of the network, the learnt velocity field, a number of summary statistics tracking the generative flow, and the distance between the mean of the generated mixture and the mean of the target mixture.
 The latter is found to display a $\Theta_n(\sfrac{1}{n})$ decay rate, where $n$ is the number of samples, which is further shown to be the Bayes-optimal rate.
 In contrast to most studies of flow-based generative models in high dimensions, the learning and sampling processes are jointly and sharply analyzed in the present manuscript, which affords the possibility to explicitly investigate the effect of a limited sample complexity at the level of the generated density.
-Our findings shed preliminary light on the role of the network-induced implicit regularization in the unreasonable effectiveness of generative models in generating new samples --instead of merely memorizing training samples.